-Have a look how the property tax is assessed by the Commissioner of the GHMC.
+Have a look at how the property tax is assessed by the Commissioner of the GHMC.
 According to the A.P.
 Municipalities Act, 1965 (APM Act), where the Council by resolution determines that a property tax shall be levied, such tax shall be levied on all buildings and lands within Municipal limits at a percentage of their Annual Rental Value (ARV) or capital value of the land.

-Section 85 of APM Act, 1965 prescribed that property tax shall be levied at such percentages of capital value of lands or buildings on such graded basis, as may be fixed by the Council in respect of buildings or lands used or occupied by the owner.
+Section 85 of APM Act, 1965 prescribed that property tax shall be levied at such percentages of the capital value of lands or buildings on such graded basis, as may be fixed by the Council in respect of buildings or lands used or occupied by the owner.
 Secondly, property tax shall be levied at such percentages of the Annual Rental Value of such buildings or lands let out on rent.
-Tax levied for the residential building, within the municipal area, @ 25 percent of Annual Rental Value.
+Tax levied for the residential building, within the municipal area, @ 25 per cent of Annual Rental Value.

 The Annual Rental Value (ARV) of lands and buildings shall be deemed to be the gross annual rent at which they may reasonably be expected to let from month-to-month or year-to-year with reference to the following factors:

 - Nature of usage to which it is put

 According to your question, all the notices of the GHMC are issued on an arbitrary basis and no reasoned decision based upon reasoning have been given ever.
 According to the Hyderabad Municipal Corporations Act, 1955 property tax cannot be fixed on the basis of a photograph of the property.
 In each case on spot physical verification is necessary.
 Whenever a notice has been given to the assessee it must be reasoned and prepared in the format prescribed in Assessment of Property Tax Rules, 1990.